 - 1. Religious Experience: A relationship with Jesus Christ must be established prior to admission.
 It is strongly recommended that the applicant be a born again Christian for at least one year before attending LABI.
 By signing the application, students confirm their agreement with the doctrinal statement of the College. - 2.
-Education: Applicants must have an earned a high school diploma with 2.5 GPA or above, or its equivalent.
-Applicants who have earned below a 2.5 will be admitted on a conditional basis. - 3.
+Education: Applicants must have earned a high school diploma with 2.5 GPA or above, or its equivalent.
+Applicants who have earned below a 2.5 will automatically be placed on Provisional Review.
+The review standing will be in effect for the duration of the student's first semester after admission. - 3.
 References: All applicants must have a pastoral reference that gives witness to the applicant's spiritual maturity, promise, and vocational calling. - 4.
-Essays: Associate degree students must write a personal testimony essay.
-Bachelor degree seeking students must submit an essay that describes how the degree program fits with their vocation and/or calling.
+Essays: Prospective degree students must write a personal testimony essay.